Last Updated: May 7, 2014

 No. The FT will give students an experience similar to that of the operational test in that each student will take a performance task component and a component designed to test new items for the adaptive test.
 During the FT, students will encounter the same mix of content, item types, and cognitive complexity that will be present on the 2015 operational test.

-- Will there be a paper-and-pencil version of the FT?
+- Is there be a paper-and-pencil version of the FT?

 No. The FT is meant to “test the test” mimicking as close as possible the operational testing conditions.
 Therefore, the FT is strictly a computer-based modality.
 However, for the operational assessments that begin in the 2014-15 school year, a paper-and-pencil version will be available for up to three years to provide ample opportunity for LEAs to build their technology infrastructure.